Yelp/mrjob/docs/glossary.rst

         of the next.
 See :ref:`job-protocols` for details.

     mapper
-        A function that convertsone key-value pair to zero or more key-value pairs based on some function.
+        A function that converts one key-value pair to zero or more key-value pairs based on some function.
 See :doc:`guides/concepts` for details.

     output protocol